Pietietjie/.dotfiles/README.md

 1. run `bash <(curl -sS https://raw.githubusercontent.com/Pietietjie/.dotfiles/main/bootstrap)`

 ## TODO
+- Look at making a windows bootstrap script
+- Look at implementing the [windows dotbot plugin](https://github.com/kurtmckee/dotbot-windows)
 - Look at a better way to add long paths when writing commands like `cp` and `mv`
 - Nvim add file spesific git history
 - Nvim go to the diff of a git blame